 Game ranching in South Africa is now unique in terms of species diversity.
 South Africa is one of only a few countries where ownership of wildlife is vested with private landowners.

-Over the ensuing years, an industry-unique to South Africa has sprung up, occupying 20m ha (20%) of South Africa’s marginal agricultural land.
+Over the ensuing years, an industry unique to South Africa has sprung up, occupying 20m ha (20%) of South Africa’s marginal agricultural land.

-Today there is almost 20 million head of game on private ranches; in comparison, there is 14 million head of cattle in South Africa.
-The State, in the form of National and Provincial parks, conserves only 6 million ha, on which are found only about 5 to 6 million game animals.
+The State, in the form of National parks and Provincial parks, conserves only 6 million ha, on which are found only about 5 to 6 million game animals.

 Our Philosophy Towards Trophy Hunting